insure logo

 Insurance rates in Nevada also vary based on the coverage limits you choose, the type of car you drive, and the ZIP code you live in.
 Nevada families can lower costs by taking advantage of good student discounts, enrolling teens in a driving program and adding teens to an existing family policy rather than buying a separate one.

-Teen car insurance rates in Nevada, by age
+Teen car insurance rates in Nevada, broken down by age

-Rates change quickly as teens get older.
-For example, a full coverage policy for a 16-year-old in Nevada averages $10,289 per year.
-At 19, the average falls again to $4,726.
+Car insurance costs for teens in Nevada vary depending on age.
+For instance, a full coverage car insurance policy for a 16-year-old in Nevada costs $10,289 per year.
+Once teens reach 19, the average cost falls to $4,726 annually.

 AgeAverage annual premium